kcomas/Shakara/SPEC.md

 will either be printed by their value, or if their value cannot be determined, it will print the current type of the variable.

-Print automatically appends a newline at the end of the statement, so there is no need to use one.
+Print does not automatically create a new line at the end of the method.
+Thus, to add a new line, you can do the following:

+    print(types, "\n")

+Or, you can embed a new line character, `\n`, in the string that you are printing.

 ### Return